rokmr/notes/docs/ml/LogisticRegression.md

     where $f_{ij}(x)$ is the binary classifier for classes i and j, and $\mathbb{I}$ is the indicator function.

 3. **Mathematical:** Use softmax instead of sigmoid and use cross-entropy loss.

+## Question

+??? question "Why logistic regression is a classifier and not regression?"

+    - Logistic regression outputs probabilities between 0 and 1
+    - These probabilities are then converted to binary classes (0 or 1) using a threshold $\tau$

+??? question "Why do we use cross-entropy instead of mean square errors in logistic regression?"

+    - Cross-entropy gives larger gradients for wrong predictions, leading to faster and better learning, especially when predictions are far from actual values.

+??? question "How to extend the sigmoid function for multi-class classification?"

+    - By using softmax

+??? question "Suppose you have a logistic regression model as a black box.
+How can you determine the weights?"

+    - We can determine the weights using n+1 strategic queries (where n is the number of features).
+        - Finding Bias Term (b)
+            - First, input a zero vector (all features set to 0)
+            - The output will give us the bias term as there's no contribution from any weights
+        - Finding Individual Weights
+            - Use the columns of an identity matrix as inputs
+            - When we input [1,0,0,...], the output will reflect bias + weight1 and so on.

+??? question "BCE loss is convex function?"

+    - For Linear Model:
+        - BCE with respect to w and b is convex
+            - Sigmoid is monotonic
+            - Log loss is convex
+            - Composition maintains convexity here

+    - For Neural Networks:
+        - BCE is NOT convex
+            - Non-linear activation functions
+            - Multiple layers
+            - Complex compositions

 ## :octicons-code-24: Code